ReadyResearchersTemplates/syllabus/README.md

 |Demo day presentation | `Product` | 15%    |
 |Thesis writing   | `Product` | 15%         |

+While this course privileges process, failure to complete any of the items in the `Product` category will result in a failing grade for the course.
+Though these deliverables account for only `45%` of your total evaluation, they are the inevitable outcomes of a high-quality process.
+Completing `Process` work in this course will all but guarantee that `Product` work is completed.

 ##### Criteria detail

 ###### Research Journal